Getting Started

 cd wowlua-ls

 cargo build --releaseThe binary is at target/release/wowlua_ls.
-Configure your editor to run it as an LSP server over stdio for Lua files.
+Configure your editor to run it as an LSP server over stdio for Lua and TOC files.

 Your first project